Iffat77/iffat-resume/readme.md

-I have just created a npm resume
+I have just created a npm resume# npm-res